hoangduytran/blender-manual/manual/grease_pencil/modes/draw/tools/circle.rst

    :Mode:      Draw Mode
    :Tool:      :menuselection:`Toolbar --> Circle`

-The Circle tool create oval shapes.
+The Circle tool create oval shapes using any of the *Draw* type brushes.

 Tool Settings